Anatomy & Physiology Vacation Scholarship

 3. In the case of multiple applications, awards are made on academic merit.

-Assessment of applications will be by Deputy Head Research and Deputy Head Teaching, or their nominees.
+Assessment of applications will be by Director of Teaching and Learning, the four teaching Discipline Lead Coordinators and the Director of Research Training.
 Nominations to be approved by the Head of Department.

 To apply, please complete the following: